cecid/hermes-docs/docs/source/web_service_communication.rst

 SOAP request message
 ^^^^^^^^^^^^^^^^^^^^
-The ebMS receiver web service requires only one element with namespace URI ``http://service.ebms.edi.cecid.hku.hk/`` and namespace prefix :code:`tns`.
+The ebMS receiver web service requires only one element with namespace URI ``http://service.ebms.edi.cecid.hku.hk/`` and namespace prefix ``tns``.

 A sample SOAP request for the receiver web service is shown below: